Taking a Trip Along 8 of Ireland's Greenways - Things to Do and Places to Stay

-The Great Western Greenway begins on one end in Achill, Co.
+The Great Western Greenway begins in Achill, Co.
 Mayo and winds its way across Mayo towards the coastal village of Westport.
-The trail is 42km (26 miles) in total, however visitors can choose to travel a shorter segment if preferred, 13km (8 miles) from Achill to Mulranny being suggested as one option, with a further 18km (11 miles) from there on to Newport, and finally another 11km (7 mile) section between Newport and Westport.
+The trail is 42km (26 miles) in total, however, visitors can choose to travel a shorter segment if preferred, 13km (8 miles) from Achill to Mulranny is one option, with a further 18km (11 miles) from there to Newport, and finally another 11km (7 mile) section between Newport and Westport.
 There are plenty of things for walkers and cyclists to see along the way including The Céide Fields, Croagh Patrick and The Deserted Village at Slievemore.

 Newry Canal Way – Portadown (Armagh) to Newry (Down)

 The Newry Canal Way is a 32 km (20 mile) stretch of Greenway between the Bann Bridge in Portadown in Armagh all the way to the Town Hall in Newry in Co.
 Down.
-The route follows to towpath along the bank of the Newry Canal.
+The route follows the towpath along the bank of the Newry Canal.
 Along the way stop off at Moneypenny’s Lock and Museum and Gambles Bridge.
-Just 20 minutes from Newry you can find the timeless Ghan House, or if taking the opposite direction, the opulent Castle Leslie is roughly 35 minutes from Portadown.
+Just 20 minutes from Newry you can find the timeless Ghan House or, if travelling in the opposite direction, consider the opulent Castle Leslie, roughly 35 minutes from Portadown.

 Great Southern Trail – Rathkeale (Limerick) to Abbeyfeale (Limerick)

 The Great Southern Trail stretches for 38km (24 miles) across Limerick to the border of County Kerry.
-On your way, from Rathkeale, you could stop off in Newcastle West and take in the impressive Desmond Castle, before finishing up in the pictureque market town of Abbeyfeale.
-If finishing up in Rathkeale, you can find the renowned Mustard Seed just 10 minutes up the road in the town of Ballingarry, or if looking to spend the night in Limerick City, you can't do better than No.1 Pery Square, where you can truly unwind in their luxurious spa, before a rejuventing sleep
+On your way, from Rathkeale, you could stop off in Newcastle West and take in the impressive Desmond Castle, before finishing up in the picturesque market town of Abbeyfeale.
+If finishing up in Rathkeale, you can find the renowned Mustard Seed just 10 minutes up the road in the town of Ballingarry or, if looking to spend the night in Limerick City, you can't do better than No.1 Pery Square, where you can truly unwind in their luxurious spa before a rejuvenating sleep.

 Déise Greenway – Waterford City (Waterford) to Dungarvan (Waterford)

-The 45km (28 mile) Déise Greenway starts in Waterford city before winding its way along the old railway, finishing up in Dungarvan.
+The 45km (28 mile) Déise Greenway starts in Waterford City before winding its way along the old railway, finishing up in Dungarvan.
 Just down the road in Dungarvan itself, weary walkers can dine in style in the Tannery before laying their heads down in one of their comfortable rooms for the night.
-If travelling in the opposite direction, the renowned Dunbrody House in New Ross offers sumptuous dining options and luxurious accomodation.
+If travelling in the opposite direction, try the renowned Dunbrody House in New Ross, where you'll find sumptuous dining options and luxurious accommodation.

 Starting in Mullingar and running over 40km (25 miles) to Athlone, the Old Rail Trail Greenway runs along what used to be the Midland Great Western Railway.
-On route, walkers can visit the Dún na Sí Amenity & Heritage Park in Moate, or enjoy the busting town and abundant shopping opportunities in Athlone.
+En route, walkers can visit the Dún na Sí Amenity & Heritage Park in Moate, or enjoy the bustling town and abundant shopping opportunities in Athlone.
 The stunning Wineport Lodge is just minutes from Athlone in nearby Glasson.
-Unwind in their spa before enjoying a luxurious nights sleep in this beautiful property overlooking Lough Ree
+Unwind in their new Cedarwood Spa before enjoying a luxurious nights sleep in this beautiful property overlooking Lough Ree.

 Places to stay nearby: Wineport Lodge.